openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 ##### Redefine an Existing Function While Keeping Existing Key Bindings

-Application requirements call for an existing `shortcut-C` binding to copy the text content in a specific format, rather than that supported by the control.
+Application requirements call for an existing `shortcut-C` binding to copy the text content in a specific format, rather than the format supported by the control.

 The following code sample uses the `InputMap.registerFunction()` method to change the behavior without altering the existing key bindings, and without subclassing: